miguel-so/Avitation/README.md

 Add a tab in the flight details view on the web portal where the operator can see all baggage tags for that flight and their latest scan status.
 This provides a basic baggage tracking view without introducing full airline level systems.

+And there is a Data Model pdf document here -> Victor Executive Data Model.pdf.
+So check that pdf to build database and backend properly.
 I want well structured, optimized and scalable web admin panel and backend, from above description, just ignore if it mentioned any of the feautre that should be in mobile apps, just learn the workflow of the mobile apps for better admin panel and backend APIs.

 Create projects and add detailed comments to codes if necessary.
 And Create a well structured project structure & workflow documention in detail like how the project was designed technically and how it works etc.

+For the backend, dont use prisma or sth similar too advanced technology, just nodejs expressjs, mysql is fine and there should be database table generation code as well if table does not exist.
+With sample data seeds.